wking/ccon/README.md

 $ ccon; post_stop_hook_1; post_stop_hook_2
 ```

-but the most common use will be cleaning up after [pre-start
+but the most common use will be cleaning up after [post-create
-hooks](#pre-start-hooks), and it's nice to configure both in the same
+hooks](#post-create-hooks), and it's nice to configure both in the
-place (the ccon config file).
+same place (the ccon config file).

 * **`post-stop`** (optional, array of objects) holds [process
   objects](#process) (like [**`process`**](#process) except for the